Back to articles list Articles

 Also, a lot of people can’t afford a dedicated and quiet workspace – i.e. because they live in a small place, have a large family with babies crying all day long, live in a noisy neighborhood, etc. In such cases, it will be very hard to work from home.
 I knew developers who preferred to go on-site because they could not reach a decent level of concentration when working remotely.

 A very common problem with remote work is your availability.
 Unless you are very clear, other people think you are always available.
 And some companies don’t hesitate to ask you to work outside of your official working hours, putting in extra hours during the night or on weekends.
 To get mental peace, you need a reasonable work-life balance; otherwise, you could burn out.
 However, there are tools available to help manage your workload and maintain that balance, such as taking advantage of SaaS solutions for task management and scheduling.
+Additionally, a travel management company like TravelPerk can streamline business travel planning and expenses, making remote work even more efficient.

 Related to social interactions, remote work can be a pain for some people.
 Maintaining social connections is important; otherwise, it can lead to a feeling of loneliness and isolation.
 Here lies the necessity of fostering strong relationships and collaboration with team members despite physical distance.